Gothenburg Travel Guide

 The second-largest city in Sweden, and Scandinavia's most important port, Gothenburg (or Goteborg) is situated on the west coast of the country, at the outlet of the Göta Canal which links Gothenburg to the Baltic Sea, and indirectly to the country's capital, Stockholm.

 Positioned on the Göta River, Gothenburg, or Göteborg, was founded in 1621 by King Gustav II Adolf to secure access to the Atlantic, but the city was settled and planned by Dutch merchants who used it as their base for trade.
 The numerous canals and gabled houses are evidence of this early influence.
-Shipping and commerce have always been important industries in Gothenburg and the port is the arrival point of hundreds of visitors a year.
+Shipping and commerce have always been important industries in Gothenburg and the port is a popular arrival point for visitors.

 Become our Gothenburg Travel Expert